 Business Tax Program

 San Diego, CA 92112-2289

 Yes.
 See the list of exempt business activities.

 Yes.
 Any person or entity engaged in business at a fixed place of business shall keep the certificate posted in a conspicuous place upon the premises where such business is conducted.
 Any person engaged in business in the City of San Diego, but not operating from a fixed place of business, shall keep the certificate issued to him or her at all times while engaging in such business.

 A Business Tax Certificate is not transferable in the case of a change of ownership.
-It is the responsibility of the owner to advise the Business Tax Office of ownership changes, relocation, or termination of business.
-You may contact our staff at (619) 615-1500 or by email [email protected].
+The new business owner must apply for a new Certificate.
+If this is not a change of ownership but merely an amendment to an existing Corporation or Limited Liability Company name, please provide a copy of the amended Articles of Incorporation or Articles of Organization along with proof of FEIN.
+You may contact our staff at (619) 615-1500 or by email firstname.lastname@example.org.

 No. Each city has its own Business Tax requirement and you must have a certificate from the jurisdiction business is being conducted in.

 Yes.
 Businesses operated from the home also require payment of a Business Tax Certificate.

 Yes.
 If your consultancy is based from a location in the City, a Business Tax Certificate will be required for that location.
 The number of clients and where they are located does not have any bearing on whether a Business Tax Certificate is required since the requirement applies to your business.

 Although The Office of the City Treasurer does issue renewal notices as a courtesy to businesses, the Office of the City Treasurer is not required to send a notice or bill to any person.
 Failure to send such notice or bill shall not affect the validity of any fee or penalty due hereunder, or the duty of such person to pay required taxes.